Palm-leaf manuscript: Regional variations

+Cambodia

+Palm-leaf manuscripts or sleuk rith as they are known in the Khmer language, can be found in Cambodia since Angkorian times as can be seen from at least one bas-relief on the walls of Angkor Wat.
+While they were of major importance until the 20th century, French archeologist Olivier de Bernon estimated that about 90% of all the sleuk rith were lost in the turmoil of the Cambodian Civil War while new supports such as codex books or digital media took over.
+Since then, conservation efforts have been made in pagodas such as at Wat Ounalom in Phnom Penh.

 India

+In the city of Thanjavur in India, priceless palm-leaf manuscripts are preserved.
+The Saraswathi Mahal Library, established around year 1700 and located in the premises of the palace, contains over 30,000 Indian and European manuscripts written on palm leaf and paper.
+Over eighty per cent of its manuscripts are in Sanskrit and many of them are on palm leaves.

+Assam

+Assam has a related tradition of agarwood-bark strung manuscripts since the 7th century, called sanchipat.
+The strips of bark are cut in similar dimensions to other Indian pothi, and strung accordingly.
+Sanchipat are uniquely resilient in the humid, tropical climate of Assam; it is prepared with toxic materials that make it anti-fungal and pest-resistant.

 Odisha

-Palm leaf manuscripts of Odisha include scriptures, pictures of Devadasi and various mudras of the Kama Sutra.
-Some of the early discoveries of Odia palm leaf manuscripts include writings like Smaradipika, Ratimanjari, Pancasayaka and Anangaranga in both Odia and Sanskrit.
-State Museum of Odisha at Bhubaneswar houses 40,000 palm leaf manuscripts.
+Palm leaf manuscripts of Odisha include scriptures, pictures of Devadasi, and various mudras of the Kama Sutra.
+Some of the early discoveries of Odia palm leaf manuscripts include writings like Smaradipika, Ratimanjari, Pancasayaka, and Anangaranga in both Odia and Sanskrit.
+The State Museum of Odisha at Bhubaneswar houses 40,000 palm leaf manuscripts.
 Most of them are written in the Odia script, though the language is Sanskrit.
 The oldest manuscript here belongs to the 14th century but the text can be dated to the 2nd century.

 Kerala

 Tamil Nadu

 In 1997 The United Nations Educational Scientific and Cultural Organisation (UNESCO) recognised the Tamil Medical Manuscript Collection as part of the Memory of the World Register.
-A very good example of usage of palm leaf manuscripts to store the history is a Tamil grammar book named Tolkāppiyam which was written around 3rd century BCE.
-A global digitalization project led by the Tamil Heritage Foundation collects, preserves, digitizes and makes ancient palm-leaf manuscript documents available to users via the internet.
+A very good example of the usage of palm leaf manuscripts to store history is a Tamil grammar book named Tolkāppiyam, written around the 3rd century BCE.
+A global digitalization project led by the Tamil Heritage Foundation collects, preserves, digitizes, and makes ancient palm-leaf manuscript documents available to users via the internet.